psmass/DDS-Data-model-Example/Sensors/c++/README.md

 ```%NDDSHOME%\bin\rtiddsgen.bat .\idl\Common.idl -d .\src -language C++ -namespace -create typefiles```

-2. Open Visual Studio and add the Common*cxx and Common*.h files to the Header and Source for publisher and subscriber project.
+2. Open Visual Studio and add the Common*.cxx and Common*.h files to the Header and Source for publisher and subscriber project.

 3. If you make changes to the IDL file run the following command from the c++ directory to update the typefiles.
 Then recompile.